* Extra-time goals by Bale, Marcelo and Ronaldo give Real victory

 The Argentina winger was named Man of the Match for his tireless running and passing.

 The end of the game was marred by an unseemly brawl sparked by Simeone but, after everyone had calmed down, Real skipper Iker Casillas led his team mates to collect the trophy he won as a young keeper in 2000 and again in 2002.

 Casillas was a relieved man at the end because it was his mistake that led to Atletico taking the lead after 36 minutes.
 Stranded in no man's land, Godin got to a loose ball before the Real keeper did to head it goalwards.

 Casillas rushed back to try to scoop the ball away but it had already crossed the line.

 That looked likely to cost his side dearly but, inspired by the speedy runs of Di Maria, clever passing and moving from Modric in midfield and a hard-working performance from Ronaldo, Real gradually swung the match their way.

-They are the first team to lift the trophy four times in the Champions League era following their triumphs of 1998, 2000 and 2002 since the competition was reformatted in 1992.
+Following their triumphs of 1998, 2000 and 2002, Real became the first team to lift the trophy four times since the Champions League was reformatted in 1992.
 It was a hard-won victory for Real but in the end they deserved it.

 ($1 = 0.5938 British Pounds)